teddyjfpender/tstwo/test-equivalence/README.md

 # Test Equivalence System

+> Note: The examples in this section are copied from the [Stwo Book](https://github.com/zksecurity/stwo-book/tree/419f23085a30ded61da2a1e7c6699d8343829f9f/stwo-examples).

 This directory contains a comprehensive test vector system to ensure that the TypeScript implementation of the STWO prover matches the Rust reference implementation exactly.

 ## Overview